State of Play (film): Plot

 In Washington, D.C., a man with a metal briefcase kills fleeing thief Deshaun Stagg.
 A passing witness is shot and left in a coma.
 The next morning, Congressional aide Sonia Baker is killed by a Washington Metro train.

-Baker was chief researcher for Congressman Stephen Collins, as the chair of the Congressional committee investigating private defense contractors, including one named PointCorp.
-Collins reveals to Cal McAffrey, senior reporter of the Washington Globe newspaper, that he had been having an affair with Baker and does not believe that she was suicidal.
+Sonia was chief researcher for Congressman Stephen Collins, as the chair of the Congressional committee investigating private defense contractors, including one named PointCorp.
+Stephen reveals to Cal McAffrey, senior reporter of the Washington Globe newspaper, that he had been having an affair with Sonia and does not believe that she was suicidal.

-News blogger Della Frye, McAffrey's new recruit, reviews the Metro CCTV footage, which proves fruitless.
-McAffrey eventually finds Baker's number in Stagg's phone.
-A homeless girl named Mandi seeks out McAffrey to sell him items from a bag stolen by Stagg; they had been close friends.
-These items include covert photographs of Baker meeting a well-dressed man and a gun with handmade hollow point bullets.
-While McAffrey meets up with Collins's wife, Anne — with whom he had previously had an affair — he sends Frye to the hospital, where the witness is coming out of his coma.
+News blogger Della Frye, Cal's new recruit, reviews the Metro CCTV footage, which proves fruitless.
+Cal eventually finds Sonia's number in Deshaun's phone.
+A homeless teenage girl named Mandi seeks out Cal to sell him items from a bag stolen by Deshaun; they had been close friends.
+These items include covert photographs of Sonia meeting a well-dressed man and a gun with handmade hollow point bullets.
+While Cal meets up with Stephen's wife, Anne — with whom he had previously had an affair — he sends Della to the hospital, where the witness is coming out of his coma.
 However, a sniper kills the witness.
-Frye realizes that she saw the killer at the hospital and in the Metro footage.
+Della realizes that she saw the killer at the hospital and in the Metro footage.

-Collins confirms that PointCorp is secretly the power behind other contractors, thus seeking a virtual monopoly on foreign and domestic government defense and security contracts worth hundreds of billions of dollars.
-If McAffrey can prove that PointCorp had Baker killed, Collins will go public with his findings.
+Stephen confirms that PointCorp is secretly the power behind other contractors, thus seeking a virtual monopoly on foreign and domestic government defense and security contracts worth hundreds of billions of dollars.
+If Cal can prove that PointCorp had Sonia killed, Stephen will go public with his findings.

-A PointCorp insider gives McAffrey a contact address, where he encounters the assassin, who shoots at him before fleeing.
-Detective Donald Bell informs McAffrey that Stagg's friend Mandi has been found murdered.
-Baker's flatmate, Rhonda Silver, identifies the well-dressed man as Dominic Foy, a PR executive at a subsidiary of PointCorp.
-Silver also says that she had a threesome with Baker and Collins and that Collins paid off Baker's $40,000 of debt.
-Believing Silver to be lying, McAffrey resists Frye's urge to publish.
+A PointCorp insider gives Cal a contact address, where he encounters the assassin, who shoots at him before fleeing.
+Detective Donald Bell informs Cal that Mandi has been found murdered.
+Sonia's flatmate, Rhonda Silver, identifies the well-dressed man as Dominic Foy, a PR executive at a subsidiary of PointCorp.
+Rhonda also says that she had a threesome with Sonia and Stephen and that the latter paid off Sonia's $40,000 of debt.
+Believing Rhonda to be lying, Cal resists Della's urge to publish.